 Jena graduated with a dual major in Biology and Media Studies from Hampshire College.
-Seeking a happy medium, she worked on science documentaries for PBS, and then moved on to book publishing.
-She was an editor at John Wiley & Sons.
+Seeking a happy medium, she worked on science documentaries for PBS, and then moved on to publishing.
+She was a senior editor at Random House, and, before that, an editor at John Wiley & Sons.
 She received an M.A. from New York University; her thesis was on science and the sublime in the works of Thomas Pynchon.
-Later, she became a senior editor at Random House.
-Then she left it all to be a science writer.

-Jena’s other books run the gamut from self-help and motivation (Healing and the bestseller Success) to science, technology, and history (Technomanifestos, Making the Cisco Connection).
-She writes science fiction as a hobby and teaches at Gotham Writers’ Workshop.
-Jena lives in New York City with her husband, Peter, and baby daughter.
+Jena’s other books run the gamut from self-help and motivation: (Mom Candy, Healing and the bestseller Success) to science, technology, and history (Technomanifestos, Making the Cisco Connection).
+She writes science fiction as a hobby and blogs at Psychology Today and The Huffington Post, and teaches occasionally at Gotham Writers’ Workshop.
+Jena lives in New York City with her husband, Peter, and two young daughters.